-A common Christmastime tradition is fruitcake, and there’s so many varieties to choose from.
+A common Christmastime tradition is fruitcake, and there are so many varieties to choose from.
 My version is free of alcohol and loaded with both candied and dried fruit, as well as walnuts.
 Christmas Apricot and Walnut Fruitcake just might be your new favourite Christmas tradition!

 Fruitcake was always present in our home when I was growing up.
 From the end of November until well into January, fruitcake was in full supply and ready for the taking.
 My mom used to make her fruitcakes in a bundt pan, which might be more traditional.
 And, she loved to use apricots in her cake, just like in this Christmas Apricot and Walnut Fruitcake.